protopopov1122/8SMC1/cli/README.md

 ## Command Line Interface(CLI)
 This directory contains implementation of CLI.
 It is used to control system core, test it and link all API functions together.
+It was used during testing, now it is replaced with GUI(however it also be updated, bu it is not in the focus now).
 CLI implementation consists of:
 * CLI class - hold list of available commands, read line from console, parse and try to execute.
 * DevCLI.cpp - contains definitons of commands that operate with system API.
-* main.cpp - using Device wrapper API initialize DeviceManager, create CLI and add all defined in DevCLI.cpp commands.
+* main.cpp - contains main function for CLI app version.

 ## CLI manual